mattermost/docs/source/deployment/push.md

         - Does not offer encrypted push notifications.
         - Does not offer service level agreement.

+To explain each option in detail:

 ## Hosted Push Notifications Service (HPNS)

-Mattermost.com offers a [Hosted Push Notification Service](https://about.mattermost.com/pre-compiled/) for team who prefer using a commercial service over compiling their own encryption key into the open source repositories.
+Mattermost.com offers a [Hosted Push Notification Service (HPNS)](https://about.mattermost.com/pre-compiled/) for team who prefer using a commercial service over deploying Mattermost mobile applications into an on-premises Enterprise App Store.

-End users can then use the publicly available iOS and Android mobile applications on iTunes and Google Play over encrypted connections:
+With HPNS, end users can use publicly available iOS and Android mobile applications on iTunes and Google Play over encrypted connections:

 - [Mattermost iOS App on iTunes](https://itunes.apple.com/us/app/mattermost/id984966508?mt=8)
 - [Mattermost Android App on Google Play](https://play.google.com/store/apps/details?id=com.mattermost.mattermost&hl=en)